AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Protection

 The Group Server will have a public key and associated private key used only to generate RSA signatures.
-The key size will be 2048 bits.
-When a token is issued by the group server, it will be hashed (with SHA256) and signed using this key pair.
+When a token is issued by the group server, the identity and list of groups will be extracted, hashed, and signed using this key pair.
 Any time a token is communicated, the appropriate signature must be included.
 This signature will provide the ability for any third party to verify the integrity of the token using the Group Server's public key.
-The request/receipt of a token will be comprised of the following exchanges between Bob (B) and the Group Server (S):
+The request/receipt of a token will be comprised of the following exchanges between Bob (B) and the Group Server (GS):

-* **B** -> **S**: ``<requests token for Bob>``
+* **Bob** logs in to the **Group Server (GS)** and requests a token for **Bob** following the protocol specified in T1, using the key agreement protocol specified in T4
-* **S** -> **B**: `[ token ] Ks^(-1)`
+* **GS** -> **B**: `token, [ token-data ] Ks^(-1)`
 * Bob now has a token with integrity that can be easily verified by a third party who trusts S.

+Note: tokens will be serialized into token-data as follows:

+token -> `<username>,<group_1>,<group_2>,...,<group_n>`

+In the case of user **Bob** with access to groups `bobs_group`, `alices_group`, and `fun_group`, **Bob's** token would be serialized into the following string: `bob,bobs_group,alices_group,fun_group`

 #### Argument

 The suggested protocol allows any third party to verify the integrity of a token issued by a trusted Group Server.
-SHA256 will be used to generate the hash of the token, as it is a widely used hash algorithm that does a good job of providing both pre-image and second pre-image resistance.
+When a token is issued, the token's data is serialized and hashed.
 This hash will then be transformed into a signature using the private key of the trusted Group Server.
-The transformation of the hash into a signature relies on RSA public-key cryptography.
-RSA's medium-term security with large (2048 - 4096 bits) keys is not disputed by the cryptography community, and it is assumed to be relatively secure.
-RSA's security relies on the difficulty of the discrete logarithm problem, for which there is no known efficient general solution.
 Finally, this signature can be verified by anyone, as the Group Server's public key is publicly known information and can be used to decrypt the signature into a verifiable hash.

+If Bob modifies his token after receipt, the computed hash of that token's data (done by the file server) will not match the hash signed by the group server.
+If Bob forges a new token, there will be no signed hash associated with that token.
+If no signed hash is provided by to the file server along with the token, the file server will reject the request, as its integrity cannot be verified.

-### T3
+### T3 - Unauthorized file servers

 #### Description

 The file server implementation must ensure that if a user attempts to contact some server, s, then they actually connect to s and not some other server.
 If there is no way to check that the file server you want to connect to is actually that server, then a malicious agent could try to pretend to be the server that you want to connect to.
 If a malicious file server is able to pretend to be a different file server, it can receive the intended files from the user and glean information from it.
 The malicious server could also provide files on a download that could harm or be used to infiltrate the user's system.
+The following is an example of how a malicious user M could exploit a system without a protection for this threat.

+* **B** -> **A**  **S** ``<connects to file server requests file, A intercepts>``
+* **A** -> **B** ``<provides fraudulent files>``

 #### Protection

-On the first connection from a user to a file server the file server will provide the user with its public key.
-The user will save that locally.
-Then on any further communication with that file server the client will encrypt a large random number with that public key and send the encrypted message to the server.
-The server will then respond with the number that they decrypt with their private key.
-If the number matches the number that the client encrypted the client will know they have a secure connection.
+This threat will be protected through the use of a signed Diffie Hellman key exchange used in T4.
+The Protection section of T4 will explain the implementation of this exchange.
+The only thing that differs to ensure authorized file servers is that on initial connection the signature of the file server the user is connecting to must be approved by the user.
+All future connections will then be signed by the file servers RSA private key.

-* Bob Connects to file server 1 for the first time.
+* Bob makes an initial connection to a file server **S**
-* **B** -> **S** ``<connects and requests token>``
+* **B** -> **S** ``<Initial connection>``
-* File server 1 sends bob its public key.
 * **S** -> **B** ``<public key>``
-* Bob connects with file server 1 sends it an encrypted message  of a random number with the public key.
-* **B** -> **S** ``<publickey(R1)>``
-* Server will send Bob R1 decrypted with its private key.
-If it's the right one, then bob will be good to use the server.
-* **S** -> **B** ``<R1>``
+* Bob must then approve this public key via a prompt and that key will then be used when using signed Diffie Hellman exchanges in the future.
+* Bob and **S** proceed with signed Diffie Hellman exchange and symmetric key cryptographic communication can continue.
+If Bob ever receives a (g^b) mod q from **S** that is not correctly signed and checked using the saved public key the client will sever connection with the server until the next attempt at a signed Diffie Hellman exchange.

 #### Argument

 This protection will assure the user of the client that they are connecting to the file server they intend to connect to.
-They can be assured they are not uploading or downloading files from a different server by checking the file server's fingerprint.
-A malicious server will be unable to decrypt R1 and the client will disconnect and refuse to use a server without getting a new random number that it encrypts back.
+The key to the protection is that Bob has to approve the public key of the file server initially.
+After that it is impossible for an attacker to provide the correct signature in the Diffie Hellman exchange to convince Bob to create a shared key with him and communicate with the attacker.

 ### T4 - Information Leakage via Passive Monitoring